I’ve been a perfectionist all my life. And its probably fair to say that it has been both a blessing and a curse.

-No evidence of this can be seen in the breathtaking footage, but it seems that to her at least her performance felt very different.
+No evidence of this can be seen in the beautiful footage, but it seems that to her at least her performance felt very different.

-So when you inner voice starts to judge how you are dancing, try to remember that your perception will most probably be very different to the perception of others.
+So when you inner voice starts to judge how you are dancing, try to remember that your perception is not the only reality.

 Finding A Balance

 I can usually identify fellow perfectionists in my classes.
 They often are pretty down on themselves as dancers (despite the fact everyone loves to dance with them!).
 They usually make exceptional progress, but don’t recognise it because of their perfectionistic nature.
 They easily get dispirited.

 It’s a delicate balance to tread.
 As perfectionists we are our own worst critics.
 We should aim to harness our perfectionism to help us fulfil our potential but also be aware of its pitfalls.
 We need to know when to draw the line and enjoy.
 Remember that to be imperfect is to be human and: